 Fusion has been shown to initiate by formation of a pore complex of various pore sizes (He et al., 2006).
 Fusion of a vesicle with the cell membrane opens a pore that releases neurotransmitters to the extracellular space.
 The pore can either dilate fully so that the vesicle collapses completely, or close rapidly to generate 'kiss-and-run' (reversible) fusion.
 The size of the pore determines the release rate.
-At synapses, the size of the fusion pore is unclear.
+At synapses, the size of the fusion pore may vary.
 By recording fusion pore kinetics during single vesicle fusion, He et al. (2006) found both full collapse and 'kiss-and-run' fusion at calyx-type synapses.
-For full collapse, the initial fusion pore conductance (Gp) was usually >375 pS and increased rapidly at ≥299 pS ms–1.
-'Kiss-and-run' fusion was seen as a brief capacitance flicker (<2 s) with Gp >288 pS for most flickers, but within 15-288 pS for the remaining flickers.
+For full collapse, the initial fusion pore conductance (Gp) is usually >375 pS and increases rapidly at ≥299 pS ms–1.
+'Kiss-and-run' fusion is seen as a brief capacitance flicker (<2 s) with Gp >288 pS for most flickers, but within 15-288 pS for the remaining flickers.
 Large Gp (>288 pS) might discharge transmitter rapidly and thereby cause rapid synaptic currents, whereas small Gp might generate slow and small synaptic currents.
 Thus, 'kiss-and-run' fusion occurs at synapses and can generate rapid postsynaptic currents.
 The results of He et al. (2006) suggest that various fusion pore sizes help to control the kinetics and amplitude of synaptic currents.
 SNARE assembly and disassembly have also been studied by Jena (2008).

 The crystal structure at 2.4 Å resolution for the SNARE ([soluble N-ethyl-maleimide-sensitive fusion (NSF) protein] attachment protein receptor) complex involved in synaptic exocytosis has been reported (Sutton et al., 1998).
 Additionally, lipid-bound synaptobrevin has been solved by NMR (Ellena et al., 2009).
 The core fusion complex contains syntaxin-1A, synaptobrevin-II (= VAMPII) and SNAP25B.
 The structure reveals a highly twisted, parallel 4-helix bundle with leucine zipper-like layers at the center of the synaptic fusion complex.
 Within these layers is an ionic layer of an arg and 3 gln residues from each of the four α-helices.
 These residues are highly conserved in the SNARE family.
 The regions flanking the leucine zipper-like layers contain a hydrophobic core.
 The surface of the synaptic fusion complex possesses distinct hydrophilic, hydrophobic and charged regions important for fusion (Ernest and Brunger, 2003; Sutton et al., 1998).